Misandry

 Misandry (/mɪsˈændri/) is the hatred of or prejudice against men or boys.

+The term misandry originated in the late 19th century as an epithet for first-wave feminism, drawing an equivalence between hatred of men and misogyny, the hatred of women.
+The term re-emerged during the 1980s in men's rights literature and academic literature on structural sexism.
+In the internet age, use of the term has become common within the manosphere to counter feminist accusations of misogyny as part of an antifeminist backlash.

+Users of men's rights discussion forums on websites such as 4chan and Reddit have claimed that misandry is widespread, established in preferential treatment of women, and shown by discrimination against men.

-Men's rights activists (MRAs) and other masculinist groups have characterized modern laws concerning divorce, domestic violence, conscription, circumcision (known as male genital mutilation by opponents), and treatment of male rape victims as examples of institutional misandry.
-However, in virtually all societies, misandry lacks institutional and systemic support comparable to misogyny, the hatred of women.
+Men's rights activists (MRAs) and other masculinist groups have characterized modern laws concerning divorce, domestic violence, conscription, circumcision, and treatment of male rape victims as examples of institutional misandry.
+However, in virtually all societies, misandry lacks institutional and systemic support comparable to misogyny.

-In the Internet Age, users posting on manosphere internet forums within 4chan and Reddit addressing men's rights activism have claimed that misandry is widespread, established in preferential treatment of women, and shown by discrimination against men.